xsunsmile/toystore/README.md

-= Toystore
+# Toystore

-An object mapper for anything that can read, write and delete data.
+An object mapper for any [adapter](https://github.com/jnunemaker/adapter) that can read, write, delete, and clear data.

 See examples/ for potential direction.
 The idea is that any key-value store (via adapters) that supports read, write, delete will work (memcache, membase, mongo, redis, couch, toyko.
 Potentially even RESTFUL services or sqlite with a single key-value table?)

-== Mailing List
+## Mailing List

 https://groups.google.com/forum/#!forum/toystoreadapter

-== Identity Map
+## Identity Map

 By default, Toystore has identity map turned on.
 It assumes that any Toystore model has a unique id across all models.
 This means you either need to use the default uuid id's or create your own key factory that namespaces to model (see examples).